Sz0gun/learn-2-learn/README.md

 ## License

-The project is licensed under the MIT License.
+The project is licensed under the ...|.